damilojohn/Spell_Checker/README.md

-# Spell checker implemented using Bloom Filters and Python
+# A Bloom filter based spell checker in python